New Language for AI Development: Mojo builds on Python with the Power of C

 Modular AI takes Swift ideas further – for Machine Learning

-In 2022, Lattner co-founded the developer platform Modular AI with Jeremy Howard.
+In 2022, Lattner co-founded the developer platform Modular AI with Tim Davis.
 With Mojo, the two are revisiting some of Swift's original concerns with a new approach.
-According to Howard, Swift basically failed because support from Apple, and later Google, was too hesitant.
-Howard highlights another project Lattner developed during his time at Google: MLIR, a replacement for Intermediate Representation (IR) in the LLVM compiler collection (MLIR stands for Multi-level IR).
+According to another expert, the Australian founder of fast.ai Jeremy Howard, Swift basically failed because support from Apple, and later Google, was too hesitant.
+Howard's blogpost highlights another project Lattner developed during his time at Google: MLIR, a replacement for Intermediate Representation (IR) in the LLVM compiler collection (MLIR stands for Multi-level IR).

 Synergy effect: Mojo builds on the Python Ecosystem